white-richard/Git-Merge-Conflicts-CS425/instructions.typ

+#set heading(numbering: "1.")

 = Team Git Merge Excercise

 This document is written to guide your team through the workshop step by step.
 In this workshop you will be copying provided code snippets into the repository files, you will not be writing the code from scratch.

+- Note: It will be very important to follow the instructions here carefully and sequentially.
+If you miss a step or do something out of order, you may have trouble completing the exercise.

 == Overview

 One teammate should fork the given repo and invite the others.
 Each student takes one feature branch (A, B, C, D) and will copy the provided code for their feature into the repo.
 An instructor feature branch will then introduce an intentional change that causes merge conflicts.
 Your job is to use git workflows (branching, merge, PRs) to resolve those conflicts, pass the tests, and merge everything into `main`.

 These are the day-to-day workflows used in real software teams.
 Knowing how to merge, reason about conflicts, and keep tests green is essential for working on any team.

+// NEED to handle 3 person teams.
+Check to see if you can see how many students are added to the repo

 == Objectives